Weight and Fertility: How Low BMI and Obesity Affect Fertility

 • low birth weight

-Research indicates that men’s fertility is also affected by BMI.
+Research indicates that male fertility is also affected by BMI.

-Men who are obese or underweight may experience the following symptoms of infertility:
+Men who have a high BMI or underweight may experience the following

 • impaired spermatogenesis